kja28/quake2-mod-kja28/readme.txt

 Just need to install all the files here and but the entire boderquake file into quake 2's files (the same folder or directory with baseq2) you can make a shortcut that links to the borderquake folder (included in files) or take the game x86.dll and put it into base q2 but the shortcut link is recommended.
+If you want you could also download all the files and open up the solution and compile the game folder to get the dll.